-Postal Service Closed Monday, Dec.
+Postal Service closed Monday, Dec.
 26, and Monday, Jan.
 2

-WASHINGTON, Dec.
-1, 2022 /PRNewswire/ -- This year, Christmas and New Year's Day fall on Sunday, when Post Office locations nationwide are already closed.
+This year, Christmas and New Year’s Day fall on Sunday, when Post Office locations nationwide are already closed.
 As a result, all Post Offices will be closed for the observation of both federal holidays on Monday, Dec.
 26, 2022 and Monday, Jan.
-2, 2023.
+2, 2023

 There are no residential or business deliveries on Dec.
 26 and Jan.
 2 except for Priority Mail Express, which is delivered 365 days a year in select locations for an additional fee.
 All Post Office locations will be open for business and regular mail delivery will resume after the holidays on Tuesday, Dec.
 27 and Tuesday, Jan.
 3.